zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 This allows tools like bundlers and transpilers to understand the module dependencies and optimize the bundling process during development.
 This analysis can help eliminate dead code, tree-shake unused modules, and perform various optimizations.

-> The bundled file size was smaller than expected because tree-shaking was eliminated from the unused code.
+> The bundled file size was smaller than expected because tree-shaking eliminated unused code from the code.

 ---
 ## Some other knowledge that I found when learning about tree-shaking